Cricket Hollow Partners, L.P. v. MMA Cricket Hollow, LLC

 In regard to CHD's argument that we should consider, among other things, Gannon's and Cogburn's

-must look at Partnership Agreement as whole in light of surrounding circumstances.
-See Sun Oil Co., 626 S.
+we must look at Partnership Agreement as whole in light of surrounding circumstances.
+See Sun Oil

-surrounding circumstances at the time the parties' entered into the Partnership Agreement, including the
+of the surrounding circumstances at the time the parties' entered into the Partnership Agreement,

-Gannon that CHD cites in support of its interpretation of the Partnership Agreement extends well beyond
+of Cogburn and Gannon that CHD cites in support of its interpretation of the Partnership Agreement

 CHD, in arguing that such testimony merely constitutes evidence of surrounding circumstances, is